linode/docs/docs/applications/containers/beginners-guide-to-kubernetes/index.md

 ## Controllers

-A Controller is a control loop that continiously watchs the Kubernetes API and tries to manage the desired state of certain aspects of the cluster.
+A Controller is a control loop that continuously watches the Kubernetes API and tries to manage the desired state of certain aspects of the cluster.
 There are a number of controllers.
 Below is a short reference of the most popular controllers you might interact with.

 ### ReplicaSet